eliasgranderubio/dagda/README.md

 * exploit_db (Offensive Security - Exploit Database) - source [Offensive Security](https://github.com/offensive-security/exploit-database)

 ## Usage
 **IMPORTANT NOTE:** In this **Dagda** version, the `docker pull` command must be run out-of-the-box because this functionality is not included.
-That is way, the docker image must be in the host when you run `check_docker`.
+That is way, the docker image must be in the host when you run `dagda.py check`.

-Below, the help when you type `python3 check_docker.py --help` is shown:
+Below, the help when you type `python3 dagda.py check --help` is shown:

 ```
-    usage: check_docker.py [-h] [-i DOCKER_IMAGE] [-c CONTAINER_ID] [-v]
+    usage: dagda.py check [-h] [-i DOCKER_IMAGE] [-c CONTAINER_ID]

     Your personal docker security analyzer.

-    optional arguments:
+    Optional Arguments:
       -h, --help            show this help message and exit
       -i DOCKER_IMAGE, --docker_image DOCKER_IMAGE
                             the input docker image name
       -c CONTAINER_ID, --container_id CONTAINER_ID
                             the input docker container id
-      -v, --version         show the version message and exit
 ```

 Fulfilling with the described usage, a usage example would be the next one (note that the expected output has been shortened):
 ```
-	python3 check_docker.py --docker_image jboss/wildfly
+	python3 dagda.py check --docker_image jboss/wildfly
 ```

 The expected output is shown below: